See this bendable phone screen flap in the wind

 Though we've seen flexible screens in Samsung's Galaxy phones, 2013's LG G Flex phone and LG's OLED TV that rolls up like a poster from this year's CES, we still haven't seen a completely bendable phone.

-A small company based in Fremont, California named Royole (pronounced "royal") is hoping to get close.
-It has developed super-thin OLED displays, about 0.01-millimeter thick, which flex, fold and even flap in the wind.
+But a small company based in Fremont, California named Royole (pronounced "royal") is hoping to get close.
+It has developed superthin OLED displays, about 0.01-millimeter thick, which flex, fold and even flap in the wind.
 It's also working on the phone hardware to go with it.

+Because this concept is seen as a possible direction for future phones, some big-time phone makers have already begun toying with this idea.
+Apple, for instance, has patents for a foldable phone with a flexible display.
+And Samsung is also reportedly working on a phone with an "unbreakable" OLED screen that's flexible too.
+These devices may serve as the innovative push the industry needs to sell more phones now that the sales are slowing down,

 Royole's bendable phone design envisions a wraparound device you can either use straightened out, like a candybar phone, or bend around your wrist.
 Though the prototype wasn't ready at our meeting earlier this week, Royole promises that its flexible phone will make its way to the IFA conference in Berlin, which kicks off next week.